 Bright Futures at Georgetown University

-Bright Futures at Georgetown University National Technical Assistance Center for Children's Mental Health
+A collaboration of Bright Futures at Georgetown University and the National Technical Assistance Center for Children's Mental Health

 Throughout the tools, a strong emphasis is placed on strengths as well as concerns.
 The information under "What to Expect" not only offers a guide to healthy development and parenting, but provides information that parents can find reassuring about their child's behavior and their own parenting.